 (first posted 4/5/2011) CC Cohort contributor Davo posted this 1950 Plymouth wagon with impeccable timing.
 I’ve been wanting to find one for ages, but no luck so far.
 This is a very significant historical milestone in the evolution of the modern station wagon indeed; or let’s just say it’s the granddaddy of them all.

 Until it arrived, wagons were built in special shops or by sub-contractors out of wood.
 Quite the operation too; Ford held vast woodland tracts to supply his army of carpenters.
 But let’s face it, as romantic as the genuine woody wagon seems now, it was a royal pain to maintain.
 The splinters in a crash weren’t so hot either.
+But the biggest factor was cost: woodie wagons were quite expensive, and not surprisingly so, given the labor involved.
 The only question is, what took so long?

 Plymouth took the plunge with their new 1949 models, and the writing was on the wall.
 This wagon was a big hit, as Dad didn’t have to be sanding and varnishing the wagon every spring like the boat (fiberglass took care of that).
 Within a few years, Ford and Chevy ditched their wood shops and joined the steel brigade.